zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 2: Create a new secret to store the SQL connection string

-In this task, you will add a secret to Key Vault containing the connection string for the `ContosoInsurance` Azure SQL database.
+In this task, you add a secret to Key Vault containing the connection string for the `ContosoInsurance` Azure SQL database.

 1. First, you need to retrieve the connection string to your Azure SQL Database.
 In the [Azure portal](https://portal.azure.com), navigate to your **SQL database** resource by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and then selecting the **ContosoInsurance** SQL database resource from the list of resources.